Nsustain/nsustain.com/CONTRIBUTING.md

 GitHub automatically sends an email to the maintainers.
-We'll review the pull request and merge the PR as promptly as possible.
+We'll review the pull request and merge the PR as soon as the reviewing process is done.

 <br>

 # 4. Reporting Bugs

-Preferred method of reporting bugs is writing on
+Preferred method of reporting bugs is writing on the
 [issues tracker](https://github.com/Nsustain/nsustain.com/issues).
 However, if you don't have a GitHub account, email to soobinrho@nsustain.com